Cardio Vs Weight Training - Which Should You Do First?

 A general analysis made on regular gym-goers predicts that most of them choose to do the Cardio before the Strength Training session.
 They run for hours on a treadmill, then they move to cycling, finally, if there’s any energy left out, they go for lifting.

-A question like this may arise in your mind at this minute, does the order in which you complete your workout routine make a difference?
+Does the order in which you complete your workout routine make a difference?

 No matter, how good we are at understanding exercise science, there are still some topics that seem debatable and require a bit more clarity.